Zeugwerk/Twinpack/README.md

 ```

 ### [GET] /twinpack.php?controller=catalog
-The API returns the a JSON object that contains packages that are available on the Twinpack Server
+The API returns the a JSON object that shows packages that are available on the Twinpack Server

 ```json
 [